7 Ways to Take on New Zealand’s Glaciers

 2. Hike on top of New Zealand’s glaciers

-Tours on top of a glacier can be achieved by helicopter flight to get on top of the ice.
-Guides can even take you into the ice.
+Tours on top of a glacier can be achieved by a helicopter flight to get on top of the ice.
+Guides can even take you into the ice on Fox Glacier.
 New cracks in the ice are being discovered all the time for people to delve into!
-The most popular locations to heli-hike on a glacier is at Franz Josef, Fox Glacier and on the Tasman Glacier.
+The most popular locations to heli-hike on a glacier are at Franz Josef, Fox Glacier and on the Tasman Glacier.

 3. Kayak on a glacial lake

 Some of New Zealand’s most magnificent glaciers have lakes at their base, such as the glaciers in the Aoraki Mt Cook National Park.
 Plus, several lakes have been formed by the glaciers such as Lake Mapourika in Franz Josef, famous for its vivid reflections.
 This offers a unique perspective from the water.

 Walking tracks can take you up glacier valleys leading to the huge ice formation that created the valley!
 One example is the Pakihi Walk on Franz and Mt Fox Route.
 For more walks along glacier valleys to the glaciers’ terminal face, take a look at Glacier Country – Guide for Backpackers.